ENTS Summer Internships

 This internship is available to sophomores and juniors with a strong interest in energy and environment-related issues.
 Core skills that will likely be helpful include facility with basic economic theory and an informed familiarity with energy issues.
 Excellent quantitative skills are strongly desirable.
 Letters of application should speak to: (1)why you are interested in this position and (2)relevant academic and professional experiences.

-Interested students should submit a resume, transcript, and THREE names of references, including contact info (NOT letters of recommendation) from academic and/or professional references to the Career Center, by 5:00pm on Friday, February 15, 2013.
+Interested students should submit a resume, transcript, and THREE names of references, including contact info (NOT letters of recommendation) from academic and/or professional references to the Career Center, (tbd-Winter 2016).
 For the Career Center website, click: http://apps.carleton.edu/campus/career/, and then click The Tunnel quick link.

 Other Summer Internships